paidegua/nfsen_on_centos7/README.md

 vi nfsen.conf
 ```

-Edit the nfsen.conf file with at least the changes below, make sure all data path variables are set correctly:
+Edit the nfsen.conf file with at least the changes below.
+Make sure all data path variables are set correctly:

 ```
 $BASEDIR= "/data/nfsen";